sider/sider-docs/docs/tools/php/phinder.md

 ### `php`

-This option allows you to specify the path of your project to analyze.
-If this is a file name, Phinder will analyze merely the file.
-If it's a directory, Phinder will analyze all `.php` files under the directory.
+This option allows you to specify a path to your project to analyze.
+If it is a file, Phinder will analyze merely the file.
+If a directory, Phinder will analyze all the `.php` files under the directory.

 ```yaml
 linter: